 Some of our viewers haven't noticed the search box at the top right of this page.
 This is especially useful if looking for specific patterns or shapes that are mentioned on this site.
 Just enter a name or number or indeed anything else.
-To help avoid mixing up pattern and shape numbers put an S before the shape number - eg S777.
+To help avoid mixing up pattern and shape numbers put an S before the shape number - e.g. S777.

 Just click or touch on the topics to the left to see what we have to offer.

 Carlton Ware pottery was first made c1890 by Wiltshaw & Robinson in the town of Stoke in the County of Staffordshire in an area known as The Potteries.
-Its wide-ranging, high quality output is well represented on the Internet, emphasizing its importance.
+Its wide-ranging, high quality output is well represented on the Internet, highlighting its importance.